Nuga0909/Leaderboard/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 THE EXPERIENCE 17 <a name="about-project"></a>
+# 📖 Leaderboard project <a name="about-project"></a>

-**THE EXPERIENCE 17** is my first capstone project based on an online website for a conference.
-But I personalize the content for The Experience Concert.
+The **leaderboard** website displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved thanks to the external Leaderboard API service.

 ## 🛠 Built With <a name="built-with"></a>